Chunnu05/DevOpsExample/README.md

-# My Spring Boot Application
+# DevOps Example Application

-Welcome to My Spring Boot Application!
+Welcome to My Spring Boot DevOps Example Application!
 This is a sample project showcasing how to containerize a Spring Boot application using Docker, integrate it with Jenkins for continuous integration, and push the Docker image to DockerHub.

 ## Prerequisites